bmkramer/WinterSolsticeChallenge2017/README.md

 There are several [ways to access](https://i4oc.org/#headingThree) the open citation data that I4OC is working to enlarge.
 One way is by a SPARQL query on the [Open Citation Corpus](http://opencitations.net/), another is through the [CrossRef API](https://github.com/CrossRef/rest-api-doc).

 Since I don't know ~~enough~~ anything about SPARQL yet, I used the CrossRef API.
-This method can only retrieve cited references for DOIs issued by CrossRef, so I first checked which DOIs from Step 1 were issued by CrossRef, and only checked those for cited references.
-I subsequently filtered the retrieved references for those that included a DOI.
+This method can only retrieve cited references for DOIs issued by CrossRef, so I first checked which DOIs from Step 1 were issued by CrossRef, and only retrieved cited references for those.
+I subsequently filtered the obtained references for those that included a DOI.

 ### STEP 3: Check OA availability of own output and cited references from OADOI
+For this, I made use of [my own OADOI script](https://github.com/bmkramer/OADOI_API_R).
+There is also the ROpenSci package [roadoi](https://github.com/ropensci/roadoi) from Najko Jahn ([@njahn82](https://github.com/njahn82))that might be very useful for this, but that I haven't explored yet myself.